powenn/pinera1n/README.md

 This is a great way to make checkra1n portable, since it runs on PinePhone!
 You can use the latest GUI release of checkra1n, and you can operate it with the phone's touchscreen!
 It's called pinera1n because it was tested on PinePhone, which was inexpensive and very useful!
 Using `apt-get` or `pacman` on your Linux distribution will work.
 Recently, the default OS on PinePhone has become Manjaro, so you won't need to flash a new OS to use this on your PinePhone.
 However, I've also tested Arch and Mobian.

 **NOTE:Odysseyra1n also works!
-In addition, other Linux phones should work too.
-This tool is called pinera1n just because it first succeeded on a PinePhone.
+In addition, other Linux phones should work,too.
+This tool is called pinera1n because it first succeeded on a PinePhone.
 Please contact me on [Twitter](https://twitter.com/powen00hsiao) if your Linux distribution uses a different package handling system than `apt-get` or `pacman`.**

 ## Demo